pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 <li>From the standard java container from DockerHub. </li>
 <li>Adding a /tmp filesystem</li>
 <li>Add app.jar (This is the jar file for the inventory app that you built in the previous step.)</li>
-<li>Instlling the New Relic agent.
+<li>Installing the New Relic agent.
 This is a java performance monitoring agent that has little overhead.
 <li>Expose port 8080</li>
 <li>Define a main process for the container (which is running the Spring application) </li>